vitessio/website/content/en/docs/archive/17.0/user-guides/configuration-advanced/unmanaged-tablet.md

  --db_allprivs_user msandbox \
  --db_allprivs_password msandbox \
  --init_db_name_override legacy \
- --init_populate_metadata \
  --disable_active_reparents &
 ```

-Note that if your tablet is using a MySQL instance type where you do not have `SUPER` privileges to the database
-(e.g. AWS RDS, AWS Aurora or Google CloudSQL), you should omit the `--init_populate_metadata` flag.
-The `--init_populate_metadata` flag should only be enabled if the cluster is being managed through Vitess.

 You should be able to see debug information written to screen confirming Vitess can reach the unmanaged server.
 A common problem is that you may need to change the authentication plugin to `mysql_native_password` (MySQL 8.0).